qqnumber2/ENFIRE_UI_Testing_Toolkit/README.md

 3. **Playback Toggles & Backends** (toolbar + Settings dialog):
    - **Ignore Recorded Delays** – replace every recorded delay with the default pacing value.
 Disable this to replay human think-time exactly as captured.
    - **Use Automation IDs** – enable semantic navigation.
 When checked, the player resolves controls via the manifest/pywinauto session before falling back to coordinates.
-   - **Prefer Semantic Assertions** – load `*.semantic.json` variants that include assert.property steps; uncheck to stick with the original coordinate-only recordings.
+   - **Prefer Semantic Assertions** – evaluate the inline assert.property steps recorded for each AutomationId; uncheck to skip semantic validation and rely on coordinates/screenshots only.
    - **Compare Screenshots** – toggle visual diffs.
 Pair with semantic playback to mix assertions and image validation as needed.
    - **Use SSIM** – switch screenshot comparisons to Structural Similarity (SSIM) instead of raw pixel diff.
 Combined with the **SSIM Threshold** slider (0.0–1.0) this handles minor rendering drift; 1.0 requires identical images.
    - **Automation Backend** – choose **UIA** (pywinauto + Microsoft UI Automation, default) or **Appium** (WinAppDriver/Appium Server).
 UIA is lightweight and works when ENFIRE exposes AutomationIds locally.
 Appium is useful for remote sessions or when the test rig connects to a dedicated WinAppDriver instance.